 Can you believe week 2 of school is already done!
 Where did it fly by?
 Honestly, it feels like a month.
 We’re pretty exhausted, trying to get back into the swing of things.
 And of course, always on the hunt for simple, quick and delicious recipes to stay nourished.
 This banana-date oatmeal cookie recipe has been a family favourite for several years.
 We make it every few weeks as a scrumptious make-ahead breakfast option.
 But honestly, it has also served us as a grab and go snack when the kids rush out like tornados to after-school clubs.
 Prepped in the blender; they’re so easy to make, that even my 11-year old whips them up!
 They’re so versatile that you can add other ingredients to tweak them to your heart’s desire.
 We’ve found that dried prunes and apricots, chia or sesame seeds, hemp hearts, and berries work really well.

 Now this banana-date combo results in a cookie that’s incredibly soft, unbelievably chewy, absolutely wholesome and oh so good!
-And better yet, they have no added sugar!
-The ripe bananas and dried dates provide all the sweetness that you need.
+And better yet, omit the chocolate chips and they have no added sugar!
+For me, the ripe bananas and dried dates provide all the sweetness that you need.
 The gooey, chewy texture makes this the perfect healthy cookie!
 What’s not to LOVE?
 Just bung it in, blend, spoon out and bake!
 Can it get any better than this?
 Oh yes!!

 Oats – A Nutritional Powerhouse